sanderkl/PSMeraki/README.md

 This is a PowerShell module around the documented Meraki Rest API functions \([link](https://documenter.getpostman.com/view/897512/meraki-dashboard-api/2To9xm#a5b91474-d9da-c345-cf0e-5c828475686d)\).
 Only a limited number of meraki rest API functions have been implemented.

+New in v1.1 (MAY 2019):

+- Added cmdlts to configure Layer 3 & 7 Firewall rules
+- Added cmdlts to configure Site to Site VPN.
+- Fixed various bugs

 ## Install

-*new in APR 2019:
+Download and install the module from PSGallery:

 ```powershell
 Install-Module -Name PSMeraki
 ```

-Downloads and installs the module from PSGallery

 OR